scratchspec/scratchspec.github.io/README.md

 ## TODO

-> This spec is a work in progress; it's nowhere near complete. **Please [contribute](#contributing) if you can!** I need help with this if it's to be done...
+> This spec is a work in progress; it's nowhere near complete. **Please [contribute](#contributing) if you can!** Anywhere that says TODO is something that needs to be worked on, as well as any sections that are empty or missing.

 Various things need to be worked on to make this a good resource:

 * **Cleanup excessive linking and wordiness.** Links to headings should only be applied if they offer further context about a section and have not been previously or recently linked to in said section.
-Additionally, this specification should explain everything about Scratch with **no extra wordiness or fluff.** Unfortunately, @OceanIsEndless has a *strong* tendency to do both of these.
+Additionally, this specification should explain everything about Scratch with **no extra wordiness or fluff.** (Unfortunately, @OceanIsEndless has a *strong* tendency to do both of these.)
 It is unclear what its structure should be as well.
 * ⚠️ ‼️ **Cite reliable sources.** ‼️ ⚠️ This specification should provide references to the code of Scratch itself (not just wikis) to prove its claims and hopefully be an accurate source of information about the Scratch programming language.
 It has not been decided how to best reference material though.
 (Just link them, or go wiki style?)

 ### TODO: Blocks